The cooperation-defection evolution on social networks

-\item Next, we are interested to measure the possibility whether the particular individual population could be influenced by out side individuals or not, where this mathematical part deals with the analytical deriving procedure to capture the effect of the random drift phenomenon to the evolutionary dynamics.
+\item Next, we are interested to measure the possibility whether the particular population of a focal region could be influenced by out side individuals or not, where this mathematical part deals with the analytical deriving procedure to capture the effect of the random drift phenomenon to the evolutionary dynamics.
 Here, we measure the random drift effect on the probability space $\Omega$ which is defined as $\Omega=\{(p=zp^{\prime},q): 0\leq p \leq 1, 0\leq q \leq 1\}$ where $p^\prime$ is the probability of attachment of a new individual at the per degree of a vertex and $q$ is the probability of leaving of an individual at the maximum degree of a vertex; clearly in the sense of probability in the one dimensional space we get: $ q \le \neg q \equiv p$.
-However, one dimension is not our concern presently.
-Now, introducing a dummy small space length $2\Delta h$ and the fractional concentration variable $x= (\frac{1}{\mathcal{N}})\lim _{\Delta h \to 0}\frac{{x}^\prime}{(2\Delta h)^2}$, equating the conservation law and the concept of continuous probability law, intuitively it can be written as
+However, one dimension is not our concern here.
+Now, introducing a dummy small space length $2\Delta h$ and the fractional concentration variable $x= (\frac{1}{\mathcal{N}})\lim _{\Delta h \to 0}\frac{{x}^\prime}{(2\Delta h)^2}$, examining the essential features of partial conservation law and applying the concept of continuous probability law, intuitively it can be written as